-"My interest in diabetes began when I was a child, as my mother suffered from complications of type 1 diabetes, and so when I was little I always wanted to study it.
-Later, I became interested in type 2 diabetes as a global health concern.
-I hope my work at the La Jolla Institute will bring new opportunities to find therapies to reduce or prevent atherosclerosis development in patients with diabetes." - Catherine C. "Lynn" Hedrick, Ph.D.
+"My interest in science began when I was a child, as my mother suffered from complications of Type 1 diabetes, and so when I was little, I always wanted to study it.
+Later, I became interested in cardiovascular disease, which is also a complication of diabetes, as a global health concern.
+I hope my work at the la Jolla Institute will bring new opportunities to find therpaies to reduce or prevent atherosclerosis development." - Catherine C. "Lynn" Hedrick, Ph.D.

 Catherine C. "Lynn" Hedrick, PhD, is a Professor in the Division of Inflammation Biology.
-Hedrick's lab is interested in sterol regulation immune function in atherosclerosis & diabetes.
+Hedrick's lab is interested in immune cell function in atherosclerosis & cancer.

 View all publications